Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * **User Accounts**: Accounts that are controlled by external users, where access is controlled by Ed25519 digital signatures on transactions.
 * **Actor Accounts**: Accounts that are managed by an autonomous Actor, where behaviour is 100% deterministic according the the associated CVM code.
 Actor functionality may be invoked within a externally submitted transaction, but only if this is initiated and validated via a User Account.

 It is important to note particular the two types of Account share a common abstraction.
 Both User Accounts and Actor Accounts may hold exclusive control over assets, allowing for decentralised value exchange mediated by smart contracts.
-This common abstraction is useful, because it makes it simple to write code that does not need to distiguish between assets controlled directly by a user and assets managed by a Smart Contract.
+This common abstraction is useful, because it makes it simple to write code that does not need to distinguish between assets controlled directly by a user and assets managed by a Smart Contract.

 #### Information Model